UweNeuhaus/GettingAndCleaningDataAssignment/README.md

 How the script works:
-* The script first reads all necessary files of the original data: The list of features and the activity labels from the main folder, the sensor data, the activities, and subject from both, the train and the test subfolder.
+* The script first reads all necessary files of the original data: The list of features and the activity labels from the main folder, the sensor data, the activities, and subjects from both, the train and the test subfolder.
 * The training data and the test data are combined into one data frame respectively using cbind().
 The activities and subjects are thus added as new columns.
 Both data frames are then combined to a single data frame "data"